SMK121/Containerisation-Docker-kubernetes/README.md

-# Custom Nginx Docker Image - Tech 610 Docker Simulation
+# Custom Nginx Docker Image
 ## Overview

 This project demonstrates how to automate the customisation of the default Nginx webpage using a Dockerfile.